 More about some of the most well-known brands

-Endura is one of the most popular and most trusted brands in mountain biking apparel.
+Endura is one of the most popular and trusted brands in mountain biking apparel.
 It was established in 1992 in Scotland by Jim McFarlane, an avid cyclist himself.

 Yeti is another brand that offers durable mountain biking apparel for all kinds of trails.
 Very much worth a look.